ccsd/canvas-data-embulk-configs/README.md

 # canvas-data-embulk-configs
-Example YAML configs for importing Canvas Data with Embulk
+YAML configs for importing Canvas Data with [Embulk](https://www.embulk.org)

 Essentially, these are provided as a starting point for _your own workflow_, to manage Canvas Data in YAML instead of in code.

+Visit [Managing Canvas Data with Embulk](https://community.canvaslms.com/groups/canvas-developers/blog/2019/06/26/managing-canvas-data-with-embulk) on the CanvasLMS Community for discussions and workflow ideas.

 ## Embulk